AndreasBrochs/AndreasBrochs/README.md

 ### Hello there 👋 My name is Andreas but my friends call me Bruce
 Im a .NET developer student from the west coast of Sweden.

-I love learning, and as of writing this I have one year of hard work with mostly **C#** but also JavaScript(jQuery)/Html/CSS in my backpack.
+I love learning, and as of writing this I have one year of hard work with mostly **C#** in my backpack.

-⚡My next mission is to learn **ReactJS** while doing my internship.⚡
+⚡My current mission is to learn **ReactJS** while doing my internship.⚡

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?theme=react&username=andreasbrochs)](https://github.com/anuraghazra/github-readme-stats)